 Wharves are a feature of the region.
 They were originally built for commerce and transport but, with the exception of Days Bay, are now mostly used for recreation purposes.

 - Rona Bay

 Our wharves were subject to a review in the 2017/2018 Annual Plan consultation, as the cost of maintaining all our wharves was more than the budget the city had.

-We commissioned a Conditions Report (PDF 1MB) to gain information about the current state of the wharves.
+We commissioned a conditions report to gain information about the current state of the wharves.
 We then held a full consultation about options to refurbish, remove, partially remove or replace the wharves between March and April 2017.
 We received many submissions in the consultation round.
-A recommendation report was then submitted to Council: read the report
+A recommendation report was then submitted to Council.

 How you can find out more

 For more information on our planned wharves refurbishment please contact: